 They may have been the best of times, or even the worst of times.
-But, traveling with our teen and tween is always memorable!
+But, traveling with teens and tweens is always memorable!

 Some memories include the time(s) we: